Nileshwar railway station

 Nileshwar railway station (station code: NLE) is an NSG–5 category Indian railway station in Palakkad railway division of Southern Railway zone.
-It is a major railway station serving the town of Nileshwar in the Kasaragod District of Kerala.
+It is a railway station serving the town of Nileshwar in the Kasaragod District of Kerala.
 It lies in the Shoranur–Mangalore section of the Southern Railways.
 The station has two platforms and six tracks.
-Trains halting at the station connect the town to prominent cities in India such as Thiruvananthapuram, Kochi, Chennai, Kollam, Kozhikode, Coimbatore, Mangalore, New Delhi, Nagercoil, Bangalore and so forth.
+Trains halting at the station connect the town to prominent cities in India such as Thiruvananthapuram, Kochi, Chennai, Kollam, Kozhikode, Coimbatore, Mangalore, New Delhi, Nagercoil, Kacheguda, Bangalore, Kanyakumari and Mumbai.